vishnu1729/pythonforandroid/README.md

 # pythonforandroid
   This text file dilineates the steps needed to setup the android platform and write android apps using python on a PC.
-  Just follow the following steps and you should be able to write android apps using python and run them on your PC.

 1)	Downlaod and install Java SE 6 or 7.
 I installed Java SE 7.
 Java SE 8 was found to be incomptabile and the emulator will show an error message instructing you to install a JDK.